Altitude Illness - Pulmonary Syndromes Medication

 Tadalafil (Cialis)

-Phosphodiesterase type 5 (PDE5) selective inhibitor.
-Inhibition of PDE5 increases cGMP activity, which increases vasodilatory effects of nitric oxide.
-Sexual stimulation is necessary to activate response.
-Increased sensitivity for erections may last 36 h with intermittent dosing.
+Tadalafil is a phosphodiesterase type 5 (PDE5) selective inhibitor.
+Inhibition of PDE5 increases cGMP activity, which increases the vasodilatory effects of nitric oxide.
+Sexual stimulation is necessary to activate the response.
+Increased sensitivity for erections may last 36 hours with intermittent dosing.
 Low-dose daily dosing may be recommended for more frequent sexual activity (ie, twice weekly); men can attempt sexual activity at anytime between daily doses.
-Available as 2.5-mg, 5-mg, 10-mg, and 20-mg tablets.
+Tadalafil is available as 2.5-mg, 5-mg, 10-mg, and 20-mg tablets.

 Corticosteroid